Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Canonical coordinates and defining functions along a geodesic disc

 as $\overline{D}\ni z\to\partial\Delta\times\{0\}$, where

 satisfy

-for all $z_1\in\partial\Delta$ and $v:=(v_2,\ldots,v_n)\in \mathbb C^{n-1}\!\setminus\!\{0\}$.
+for all $z_1\in\partial\Delta$ and $v=(v_2,\ldots,v_n)\in \mathbb C^{n-1}\!\setminus\!\{0\}$.
 In particular, $\partial D$ is strongly linearly convex near $\partial\Delta\times\{0\}$. \end{enumerate} \end{theorem}

 \begin{proof} Lempert stated the theorem in a slightly different way.
-To verify Lempert's proof can be adapted here, we just need to make the following observations.
-We shall be very explicit in our presentation here for the sake of completeness.
+Here we prove the theorem by adapting his arguments.
+For the sake of completeness, we will be very explicit in the presentation that follows.

 Write $\varphi=(\varphi_1,\ldots,\varphi_n)$ and similarly for its dual mapping $\varphi^{\ast}$.
 As in \cite{Lempert81, Lempert84}, by making a linear change of coordinates we may assume that the first two components $\varphi^{\ast}_1,\, \varphi^{\ast}_2$ of $\varphi^{\ast}$ do not vanish simultaneously on $\overline{\Delta}$.
 Then there exist two functions $\psi_1,\, \psi_2\in \mathcal{O}(\Delta)\cap C^{m-1,\,\alpha}(\overline{\Delta})$ such that